Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Estimation of extremal dependence properties

 \subsection{Overview}

-Further exploiting the new procedure to estimate $G$, in Section~\ref{subsec:parameterEstimation}, we now obtain estimates of $\eta$, $\lambda(\omega)$, $\tau_1(\delta)$, $\tau_2(\delta)$, $\alpha_1$ and $\alpha_2$ in a unified way.
+Further exploiting the new procedure to estimate $G$, in Section~\ref{subsec:parameterEstimation}, we obtain estimates of $\eta$, $\lambda(\omega)$, $\tau_1(\delta)$, $\tau_2(\delta)$, $\alpha_1$ and $\alpha_2$ in a unified way.
 Due to the subtlety of result~\eqref{eqn:NWbeta} for the conditional extremes parameters $\beta_1$ and $\beta_2$, we choose not to estimate this as part of our self-consistent approach.
 Instead, we fix the corresponding $\alpha_i$ parameter to its estimated value, and then carry out inference for $\beta_i$; this is discussed in Section~\ref{subsec:betaEstimation}.
-In Section~\ref{subsec:existingEstimators}, we discuss a range of techniques that are currently available to separately estimate the extremal dependence features that we consider.
-We compare the performance of each of these methods to that of our estimation approach in Section~\ref{sec:results}.
+In Section~\ref{subsec:existingEstimators}, we detail some techniques that are currently available to separately estimate the extremal dependence features that we consider.
+In Section~\ref{subsec:properties}, we highlight some desirable properties of our estimators, including (but not limited to) the self-consistency that has been previously mentioned.
+We compare the performance of these methods to that of our estimation approach in Section~\ref{sec:results} and the supplementary material \cite[Sections F-H]{SupplementaryMaterial}.